 Rufo explains: “It really depends on each company’s unique needs.
 As Account Executives at UpCity, we have a Forecast Pipeline of deals that we have already pitched and sent proposals.
 However, we also have opportunity reports from our Customer Success team that haven’t yet been given proposals, and we routinely follow up on Marketing Qualified Leads from our Demand Generation team.
 When the team is diverse, different departments can work together to create different sales pipelines for your organization that go beyond a traditional single sales pipeline.”

 Editor’s Note: Want to track the performance of your sales and marketing pipeline?
-Download this free Pipeline Performance template to determine how healthy your sales and marketing funnel is.
+Download this free Pipeline Performance template from our sales dashboard software to determine how healthy your sales and marketing funnel is.